R&D Tax Credit and Deductions

-Bloomberg Tax is pleased to offer the full text of the current Internal Revenue Code free of charge.
-This site is updated continuously and includes Editor’s Notes written by expert staff at Bloomberg Tax & Accounting indicating when a section has been repealed or when there is a delayed effective date, allowing you to see the current and future law.
+Bloomberg Tax Research is pleased to offer the full text of the current Internal Revenue Code free of charge.
+This site is updated continuously and includes Editor’s Notes written by expert staff at Bloomberg Tax indicating when a section has been repealed or when there is a delayed effective date, allowing you to see the current and future law.
 Links to related code sections make it easy to navigate within the IRC.

-I rely on Bloomberg Tax & Accounting to stay up to date on tax developments, especially on tax reform provisions such as BEAT, GILTI, and FDII.
+I rely on Bloomberg Tax Research to stay up to date on tax developments, especially on tax reform provisions such as BEAT, GILTI, and FDII.
 The features I like best are the comprehensive expert analysis and the Bloomberg Tax Insights newsletter articles.
 Customer support is also top rated and always prompt and helpful.

-Having used Thomson Reuters, CCH, and now Bloomberg Tax for building Smart Charts for Taxability Determinations on a multistate basis, I can assure you the tools provided by Bloomberg Tax are clearly the leader of the pack.
+Having used Thomson Reuters, CCH, and now Bloomberg Tax Research for building Smart Charts for Taxability Determinations on a multistate basis, I can assure you the tools provided by Bloomberg Tax are clearly the leader of the pack.
 I find myself responding to business units in very quick order, saving me a great deal of time!

 See for yourself

 Not a subscriber?
 Bring the tax expertise and tools within our research platform and fixed assets software to your corporation – request pricing now.